MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-targeting.md

 ## Target size

 In general, set your touch target size to 7.5mm square range (40x40 pixels on a 135 PPI display at a 1.0x scaling plateau).
-On average UWP controls align with 7.5mm touch target (this can vary based on the specific control and any common usage patterns).
+Typically, UWP controls align with 7.5mm touch target (this can vary based on the specific control and any common usage patterns).
+See [Control size and density](../style/spacing.md) for more detail.

 These target size recommendations can be adjusted as required by your particular scenario.
 Here are some things to consider: